¿Quién es la máscara? (Mexican TV series): ¿Quién es la máscara? Teletón 2020

 On December 5, 2020, as part of Teletón 2020, a special program was held where Mario Bautista, Consuelo Duval, Juanpa Zurita, and Carlos Rivera formed the judging panel.
 The show was hosted by Yuri.
 The program consisted of only two face-offs between three contestants wearing season two costumes.

 ¿Quién es la máscara?
 Teletón 2021

 On December 4, 2021, as part of Teletón 2021, a special program was held where Mónica Huarte, Juanpa Zurita, and Carlos Rivera formed the judging panel.
 The show was hosted by Adrián Uribe.
 The program consisted of only two face-offs between three contestants wearing season three costumes.

 ¿Quién es la máscara?
 Teletón 2022

 A fourth Teletón special program was held on December 17, 2022.
 Galilea Montijo, Carlos Rivera, and Juanpa Zurita formed the judging panel.
 The show was hosted by Omar Chaparro.
 The program consisted of only two face-offs between three contestants wearing season four costumes.

+¿Quién es la máscara?
+Teletón 2023

+A fifth Teletón special program was held on December 16, 2023.
+Yuri, Carlos Rivera, Juanpa Zurita, and Martha Higareda formed the judging panel.
+The show was hosted by Omar Chaparro.
+The program consisted of only one face-off between three contestants wearing season five costumes.

+¿Quién es la máscara?
+Teletón 2024

+A sixth Teletón was held on December 14, 2024.
+Anahí, Carlos Rivera, Juanpa Zurita, and Martha Higareda formed the judging panel.
+The show was hosted by Omar Chaparro.
+The program consisted of two face-offs between three contestants wearing season six costumes.

+¿Quién es la máscara?
+Teletón 2025

+A seventh Teletón was held on October 11, 2025.
+Carlos Rivera, Cynthia Urías, Juanpa Zurita, and Michelle Rodriguez formed the judging panel.
+The show was hosted by Omar Chaparro.
+The program consisted of a single face-off between three contestants wearing costumes from the first three seasons.